mariacaetano01/College/README.md

 # College
-Here are store some of my college projects, separed by classes.
+Here are stored some of my college projects, separed by classes.
 In my institute, teachers uses python language to teach concepts to the students, and encourage us to learn other languages and practice these concepts with that other languages.